eo33/tokopedia-phone-book/README.md

 ## Known issues
 - Clicking the favorite button on the main contact page does not remove the list of contacts.
 But, it will show under the favorite page.
 - The favorite button in the favorite page has not been implemented.
-- The main contact page does not always show the latest update after adding a new contact.
-This aslo affects the unique name validation and delete page.
+- The delete page doesnt reflect the latest update from the server.
 - If you add a new contact, the delete page doesn't dispaly the newly created contact.
 As a result, you cannot delete this contact.

+_Note: The second attempt addresses these issues_